rajeev108/CleaningData/CodeBook.md

  $ V1: int  2 2 2 2 2 2 2 2 2 2 ...

 ## Transformations

+The data set is stored in the UCI HAR Dataset/ directory.

  Gave appropriate labels to the variables in the train and test dataset from the feautres vector.